Original Hildegard recipe for 45 years

 Simple Cooking with Hildegard: 10 Everyday Recipes

-1. Hearty Spelt Porridge for Breakfast
+1. Hearty Spelt Habermus for Breakfast

 2. Colorful Autumn Veggie Soup